maar-ten/Quick-Image-Search/docs/index.md

 Quick Image Search
 ===
-Start a secure search on Google Images from the context menu of your web browser
+Right click an image or some selected text and use that for a secure search using Google Images.

 Available from